Homeowners’ Insurance Claim Lawyer

 If the insurer fails to act in good faith, you can file a bad faith claim to recover the money you should have received for your covered losses in addition to damages that can sometimes exceed the limits of your insurance coverage.
 These additional damages are intended to compensate you for the harm that occurred due to unfair delays or denials of a legitimate claim.
 The additional damages are also intended to punish the insurer for treating policyholders in an unfair manner.

 A Louisiana homeowners’ insurance lawyer can help you pursue a bad faith claim against a homeowner’s insurer who has failed to handle your insurance claim properly.
 Your attorney can also try to avoid the need for bad faith litigation by negotiating on your behalf with the insurer to try to get the money you are entitled to for your damaged or destroyed property.

 At Lavis Law, we have extensive experience representing homeowners whose insurance companies have let them down.
 Since 1995, we have helped clients with all types of homeowners’ insurance disputes including claims arising from Tropical Storm Cindy and Hurricanes Katrina, Rita, Ike, Isaac, Laura & Delta as well as theft and fire damage insurance claims.

 There are six types of homeowners coverage:

-Louisiana Citizens Property Insurance Corporation– is Louisiana’s insurance company of last resort for people who cannot purchase insurance in the regular insurance marketplace due to the risky nature of the property.
+Louisiana Citizens Property Insurance Corporation – is Louisiana’s insurance company of last resort for people who cannot purchase insurance in the regular insurance marketplace due to the risky nature of the property.

 What to do after a loss?

 File a claim- read your policy to determine what you need to do to file a claim and to comply with the terms of the agreement.
 Also, keep detailed notes of who you speak with from your insurance company and what they say.
-Keep of copy of all documents and emails.
+Keep a copy of all documents and emails.
 You may have to submit a proof of loss form.